ryanmcmanimie/prismic-translator/README.md

 - Code-like content and IDs
 - Fields labeled exactly 'name'

 **Note:** If a rich text field contains inline images or video embeds, it will be skipped during full document translation.
+These introduce a bit of complexity and I couldn't be bothered to figure it out.
 To translate these fields, use the context menu translation (right-click the field and select "Translate Selected").

 ## Settings